SaarGab/Neuronics_GIS_Assignment/README.md

 # Neuronics_GIS_Assignment
 The home assignment given to me by Neuronics.

-Important note: Please change the 2 following variables in the code:
+Important note: Please create a new ArcGIS Pro Project from scratch, and then change the values of the 2 following variables in the code:

 APRX_PATH - Should contain the path to your ArcGIS Pro project's .aprx file (e.g. r"C:\Users\Saar\Documents\ArcGIS\Projects\MyProject\MyProject.aprx").